poloclub/timbertrek/README.md

 ## Citation

 To learn more about TimberTrek, please read our [research paper](https://arxiv.org/abs/2209.09227) (published at [IEEE VIS 2022](https://ieeevis.org/year/2022/welcome)).
+To learn more about the algorithm to generate the whole Rashomon set of sparse decision trees, please read our [TreeFARMS paper](https://arxiv.org/abs/2209.08040) (published at NeurIPS'22).
 If you find TimberTrek useful for your research, please consider citing our paper.
 Thanks!

 ```bibTeX
 @inproceedings{wangTimberTrekExploringCurating2022,